Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

 Let us briefly recall what situation in the multivariate case a random vectors $x$ distributed along the Borel probability measure $F$ belongs to the domain of attraction of a normal distribution with characteristic function $\exp(-\gamma s^\top\Sigma s/2)$ with $\gamma$ a scaling parameter and $\Sigma$ the covariance matrix, if and only if~\cite{Rvaceva,Shimura}

 We would like to point out that the overall scaling $\gamma>0$ is not fixed by this classification.
 The reason why this is done in this way is that it can be always absorbed in the rescaling sequence $\{B_m\}_{m\in\mathbb{N}}$.
 Thus we can set it equal to $\gamma=1$.
 For most probability distributions one would compute the second moment to obtain the covariance matrix $\Sigma$.
-This would also allow to fix $\gamma$, appropriately.
-However, there are distributions, like the one with the density proportional to $1/(1+||x||^2)^{(d+2)/2}$, which have no second moment but still converge to a Gaussian distribution.
+However, there are distributions, like the one with the density proportional to $1/(1+\|x\|^2)^{(d+2)/2}$ with $x\in\R^d$, which have no second moment but still converge to a Gaussian distribution.
 This is the reason why one needs to express these non-trivial conditions in terms of limits like in the heavy-tailed case with $\alpha<2$.

 In the case of invariant Hermitian random matrices, we prove the following classification of the domain of attraction to a centred Gaussian which replaces Theorem~\ref{DoA} for $\alpha<2$.
 Note that the centred Gaussians are the strictly stable distributions for $\alpha=2$.
 For invariant Hermitian random matrices, the conditions~\eqref{4.2.1} and~\eqref{4.2.2a} take the form